-The board of directors (the "Board") of the Corporation has fixed March 27, 2020, as the record date (the "Record Date") for determination of persons entitled to receive notice of the Meeting.
+The board of directors (the "Board") of the Corporation has fixed May 14, 2021, as the record date (the "Record Date") for determination of persons entitled to receive notice of the Meeting.
 Only shareholders of record at the close of business on the Record Date who either attend the Meeting personally or deliver a form of proxy in the manner and subject to the provisions described above will be entitled to vote or to have their Common Shares voted at the Meeting.

 The Common Shares of the Corporation are listed for trading on the Toronto Stock Exchange (the "TSX").
 The Corporation is authorized to issue an unlimited number of Common Shares.
-As of March 27, 2020, there were 24,706,461 Common Shares issued and outstanding, each carrying the right to one vote.
+As of May 14, 2021, there were 24,706,461 Common Shares issued and outstanding, each carrying the right to one vote.

-To the knowledge of the directors and executive officers of the Corporation, the only person or corporation that beneficially owned, directly or indirectly, or exercised control or direction over, Common Shares carrying more than 10% of the voting rights attached to all outstanding Common Shares of the Corporation as at March 27, 2020, is as set out in the following table:
+To the knowledge of the directors and executive officers of the Corporation, the only person or corporation that beneficially owned, directly or indirectly, or exercised control or direction over, Common Shares carrying more than 10% of the voting rights attached to all outstanding Common Shares of the Corporation as at May 14, 2021, is as set out in the following table:

-Shareholder Name Number of Common Shares Held (1) Percentage of Issued Common Shares (2) Stanley Ma 4,885,643 19.8%
+Shareholder Name Number of Common Shares Held (1) Percentage of Issued Common Shares (2) Stanley Ma 4,005,643 (3) 16.21%

-(1) This information was supplied to the Corporation by the named shareholder or was based on the insider reports made available at www.sedi.ca.
+This information was supplied to the Corporation by the named shareholder or was based on the insider reports made available at www.sedi.ca.
+Based on the 24,706,461 Common Shares issued and outstanding as of May 14, 2021.